EIC-EA/EIC-community-D8/lib/themes/eic_community/README.md

 $ npm run react-production
 ```

+Be sure to have node version > 12.14 for react

 This will prepare the required assets which are based on the [Europa Component Library](https://ec.europa.eu/component-library/).

 The builder configuration can be adjusted by editing the `./ecl-builder.config.js`.
 By default, the assets will be written to the `./dist` directory.